 Cucumbers are greatly nutritious and thus safe to feed to fish as a treat.
-Fish that eat cucumbers stay hydrated, do not suffer from constipation issues, have healthy bones, and have a robust immune system.
+Fish that eat cucumbers stay hydrated, do not suffer from constipation issues, have healthy bones, and have a robust immune systems.
 For best results, give your fish cucumber once every week.

 Importance: Cucumber is an excellent treat for fish as it is rich in vitamin C, an antioxidant helpful for building stronger immunity and healing wounds.
 The vitamin also neutralizes the harmful effects of toxic chemicals like chlorine on your fish.